PyO3/pyo3/guide/src/exception.md

 }
 ```

-The code snippet above will raise `ValueError` in Python if `String::parse()` return an error.
+The code snippet above will raise a `ValueError` in Python if `String::parse()` returns an error.

 ## Using exceptions defined in python code

-It is possible to use exception defined in python code as native rust types.
+It is possible to use an exception defined in Python code as a native Rust type.
-`import_exception!` macro allows to import specific exception class and defined zst type
+The `import_exception!` macro allows importing a specific exception class and defines a zero-sized Rust type
 for that exception.

 ```rust